gkullio/xc-bit-vs-azure-gw-bot/README.md

    2. client_secret = "your service principle secret"
    3. subscription_id = "your azure subscription id"
    4. tenant_id = "your azure tenant id"

+## Retrieve Azure Service principle from Azure Portal or CLI
+   1. Recommend using the Contributor role for the Service Principal
+   2. Azure CLI Example: az ad sp create-for-rbac --name <name> --role Contributor --scopes /subscriptions/<your Azure subscription ID>

-4. generate and download your distributed cloud API certificate to the root of this file
+## generate and download your distributed cloud API certificate to the root of this file

    1. Login to the Distributed Cloud console
    2. Click on the user icon in the top right corner and select "Account Settings"